Kyllingene/gens/README.md

 # `::gens`

-Provides [`Id`], a cheap numerical identifier that has the ability to create new, unique `Id`s without external state*, as well as providing basic generational information.
+Provides [`Id`], a cheap numerical identifier that has the ability to create new, unique `Id`s without external state, as well as providing basic generational information.

-*technically, there _is_ one static, to ensure that subsequent calls to `Id::root` don't immediately generate duplicate ID's.
-Past that, every `Id` is entirely self-contained.

 ## Is this useful?